 While the fish is frying, I will make the garlic sauce.
 For this, I will put the garlic cloves and a quarter of a teaspoon of sea salt in a mortar.

-Crush well with the pestle and gradually adding about a tablespoon of oil and a quarter of a teaspoon of freshly ground pepper mix until you get a garlic paste.
+Crush well with the pestle and gradually add about a tablespoon of oil and a quarter of a teaspoon of freshly ground pepper mix until you get a garlic paste.

 I added a teaspoon of lemon juice and about two tablespoons of water to get a slightly more fluid consistency and then I pour the sauce into a serving bowl.